-Tereza Horáková, a law clerk at Chepenik Trushin LLP, focuses her practice in the areas of commercial litigation, probate and trust administration, and insurance defense.
+Tereza Horáková, an associate at Chepenik Trushin LLP, focuses her practice in the areas of commercial litigation, probate and trust administration, and insurance defense.

 Originally from Prague, Czech Republic, Ms. Horáková earned her first Juris Doctor degree in 2015 from Charles University in Prague.
 While at Charles University, Ms. Horáková participated in an international moot court competition focusing on investor-state arbitration and gained valuable work experience in globally recognized law firms.